ispras/qdt/README.md

 - A device stub generator.
 - A graphical editor representing a machine schematically.
-It outputs a machine draft.
+It able to generate a machine draft.
-- A common graphical user interface aiding in generation of both a device and a machine.
+- A common graphical user interface integrating both device and machine generators.

 *Current implementation limitations*:

 - The device stub generator supports system bus and PCI(E) bus device generation only.
-- The machine draft generator does not automate CLI argument accounting in a machine model.
+- The machine draft generator does not generate CLI argument accounting.
 A developer have to implement it manually if required.
 - A CPU instantiation is also too specific and not fully supported.
 Therefore, a developer have to handle it after generation.